eingruenesbeb/Yolo/README.md

 - This is a pre-release version, so bugs or glitches may be encountered more often.

 ## 5. Planned features:
-- Config option for disabling or not forcing the default resource pack and possibility to supply an alternative
 - Config option to enable on servers, that aren't explicitly set to hardcore
 - `/revive` command to undo a player-ban by this plugin
 - `/reload` command to reload this plugin on its own